Kenneth-Schroeder/spark-tutorial-hpi/Readme.md

+We used the example project as a skeleton.

 This is a basic scala project that includes spark dependencies and necessary build-configuration to build a jar that can be submitted to a spark installation via spark-submit.
 In order to run this, you need to
 - install sbt
 - add scala plugin to your IDE of choice (in the following we describe this for Intellij)